Wolfenswan/FA_minedetector/readme.md

 v1 - 12/03/2015 - initial release
 v2 - 12/03/2015 - added directional detection and misc. tweaks

+** Known issues**<br/>
+The sound can appear to 'lag' behind the player's movement.
+This is because it is played from the player's eyes as 'source'.
+Thus, head movement can make the sound appear positional.

 **Credits & Contact**<br/>
 Wolfenswan (wolfenswanarps@gmail.com)<br/>
 Love to Folk ARPS for whom this was made.